 A high efficiency mini-split heat pump feeds a heat pump water heater which will take a big bite out of the future energy bill of the Demo House.
 Our previous update covered…

 Great question, and the answer is yes, geothermal heating systems can be efficient in cold climates, but as for recouping cost, that’s a toss up.
 Geothermal heating systems are a tough one for us to recommend people do, or to dissuade them from doing, because using the stable temperatures of the ground and running that through one of the best heat pumps for heating and cooling buildings and houses, is a very sustainable and low carbon way to heat and cool a home.
-You can find a pretty detailed breakdown on this page –
+It may be useful to understand how heat pumps work by reading this guide.

 Is geothermal heating (GSHP) worth the investment for homes?